 Many luau events also host entertainment like music, hula dancers, and maybe even fire twirlers.
 The menu usually includes kalua pig as the main dish.
 But some events add turkey and more traditional American dishes for their visitors.

-Here’s where you can find Thanksgiving luaus in Hawaii for 2021:
+Here’s where you can find Thanksgiving luaus in Hawaii:

 Thanksgiving luaus on Oahu:

 Thanksgiving luaus on Maui:

 Thanksgiving luaus on Kauai:

 In 2021, we actually headed to Oahu’s Experience Nutridge luau on Thanksgiving because they promised to smoke a turkey in their imu and that immediately sold us!
 It was the best Thanksgiving luau Oahu had to offer!

 Best Places To Eat Thanksgiving Dinner In Hawaii

 I think one of the hardest parts about traveling to Hawaii during Thanksgiving is finding places that are open on Thanksgiving day.
 Here are a few places to eat on Thanksgiving in Hawaii: